“Stop it,” the reaper said.

 “They were on special,” Gertrude said, which was actually true.
 “They put all sorts of things on special in the middle of the night.”

 “I guess they do,” the woman said, and picked up another chicken.
-“I’m Anna.
+“I’m Emma.
 Pass me that bag.”

 And Gertrude did.

 “So, do you sell your cakes?”
-Anna asked.
+Emma asked.

 “No, not really.
 I just make them for me.”